Benhgift/chordboard/readme.md

 * `pip install pyautogui`
 * With an Xbox controller plugged in: `python3 main.py`

-# Current goal 4/23
+# Current goal 5/13

-Refactor how modifiers are handled in `lib/chorded` and `lib/maps` to be better.
-Shift should act like shift on a smartphone.
-Tap to activate, disable after 1 character, double tap to keep on, hold to keep on.
+Fix key events to work with key-down and key-up

 # How it works